 - Perforated filters for food and medical applications

 IMRA is one of the world-leading specialists in laser-based polymer machining for microscale applications.
-Our high pulse energy femtosecond fibre laser, the DE1050 is uniquely suited for microscale polymer machining for a broad range of applications.
+Our high pulse energy femtosecond fiber laser, the DE1050 is uniquely suited for microscale polymer machining for a broad range of applications.
 If you would like to learn more about polymer machining on the microscale, we recommend our application note: Micromachining with the FCPA μJewel Femtosecond Fiber Laser.
 Or, if you have any specific questions, feel free to contact a member of the IMRA team today.